Paper money of the Hungarian pengő

 Hungarian pengő paper money (pengő papírpénz) was part of the physical form of Hungary's historical currency, the Hungarian pengő.
 Paper money usually meant banknotes, which were issued (either in fact or in name) by the Hungarian National Bank.
 Later – during and after World War II – other types of paper money appeared, including emergency money, bonds and savings certificates.

 Initially, paper money was designed abroad, and printed using simple methods.
 Later, more advanced techniques were used, creating banknotes which reflected stability.
 After the war, in parallel with their loss in value, the quality of banknotes decreased.
 Finally, not even serial numbers were printed on the notes.

 Banknotes

+Languages inscribed

+Note that as late as 1945, the reverse side of banknotes included the denomination spelled out six times in words, in five non-Hungarian languages representing territories that Hungary had lost after World War One: Romanian (which was spoken in Transylvania and eastern Banat), Slovak (Slovakia), Serbo-Croatian (Vojvodina) in the Latin and Cyrillic scripts, Rusyn (Transcarpathia) and German (Burgenland).

 First series (1926)

 The first series of pengő banknotes were printed in 1926 in the following denominations: 5 P, 10 P, 20 P, 50 P, and 100 P. All these banknotes were designed by Ferenc Helbing.
 Due to the poor printing technology (offset printing) counterfeits appeared in a short time.
 The situation was so serious that the banknotes soon had to be replaced with a new series.
-As a consequence, these belong to the most valued collector rarities among Hungarian banknotes.
+As a consequence, these are among the most valued collector rarities among Hungarian banknotes.